REALTOR®

 How long would you let a house stay on the market before you tell the sellers to reconsider their asking price?

-Asked by letsgorangers almost 10 years ago
+Asked by letsgorangers over 10 years ago

 Great question!